dpgc11/PetsApp/README.md

 # PetsApp
-Stores information about pets at a shelter inside a database using sqlite(Udacity)
+Stores information about pets at a shelter inside a database using sqlite(Udacity course)